broadinstitute/gatk-sv/website/docs/advanced/docker/images.md

 - **Reduced Docker image size:**
-Using task-specific Docker images reduces sizes, requiring less storage space in container registries such as Azure Container Registry (ACR) or Google Cloud Container Registry (GCR).
+Using task-specific Docker images reduces sizes, requiring less storage space in container registries.
 It also enables faster image transfer when creating virtual machines for task execution.